sebasmonia/awscli-capf/README.md

 Then for each service it will execute `aws [service] help` and so on for each combination of service and command.

 This can take quite a while!
 And it's the less robust part of the process, to be honest.
-If in the future the documentation format changes, the functions parsing the output will need to be adjusted. (see [https://github.com/sebasmonia/awscli-capf/issues/6](issue #6) for a not-yet-implemented alternative)
+If in the future the documentation format changes, the functions parsing the output will need to be adjusted. (see [issue #6](https://github.com/sebasmonia/awscli-capf/issues/6) for a not-yet-implemented alternative)

 ## Adding completion to a mode